hms-dbmi/viv/tutorial/README.md

 There are a few different ways to view your data in Avivator.

-If you have a locally stored OME-TIFF image, you may simply drag and drop the file over the canvas or use the "Open Local OME-TIFF" button to view your data.
+If you have an OME-TIFF saved locally, you may simply drag and drop the file over the canvas or use the "Open Local OME-TIFF" button to view your data.
-Note that this does **NOT** necessarily open the entire OME-TIFF file - Viv still works as normal, lazily loading only the portions in the viewport for an image pyramid and/or only your chosen channel/z/time selection.
+Note that this action does **NOT** necessarily load the entire OME-TIFF file into memory.
+Viv still works as normal and will retrieve data tiles based on the viewport for an image pyramid and/or a specific channel/z/time selection.

-If you have a local Zarr store, or you wish to view remote data, you must serve your data over HTTP.
-Thus, viewing a Zarr dataset locally (or OME-TIFF, if you choose to not use local file upload) requires a simple web-server.
+Otherwise Avivator relies on access to OME-TIFF and Bio-Formats Zarr data over HTTP and you can serve data locally using a simple web-server. requires a simple web-server.
 The easist option is to use [`http-server`](https://github.com/http-party/http-server#readme), which can be installed via `npm` or `Homebrew` if using a Mac: